Min-max heap: Example

 Here is one example for inserting an element to a Min-Max Heap.

 Say we have the following min-max heap and want to insert a new node with value 6.

 Initially, node 6 is inserted as a right child of the node 11.
 6 is less than 11, therefore it is less than all the nodes on the max levels (41), and we need to check only the min levels (8 and 11).
 We should swap the nodes 6 and 11 and then swap 6 and 8.
 So, 6 gets moved to the root position of the heap, the former root 8 gets moved down to replace 11, and 11 becomes a right child of 8.

 Consider adding the new node 81 instead of 6.
 Initially, the node is inserted as a right child of the node 11.
 81 is greater than 11, therefore it is greater than any node on any of the min levels (8 and 11).
 Now, we only need to check the nodes on the max levels (41) and make one swap.

 Find Minimum

 The minimum node (or a minimum node in the case of duplicate keys) of a Min-Max Heap is always located at the root.
 Find Minimum is thus a trivial constant time operation which simply returns the roots.

 Find Maximum

 The maximum node (or a maximum node in the case of duplicate keys) of a Min-Max Heap that contains more than one node is always located on the first max level--i.e., as one of the immediate children of the root.
 Find Maximum thus requires at most one comparison, to determine which of the two children of the root is larger, and as such is also a constant time operation.
-If the Min-Max heap containd one node then that node is the maximum node.
+If the Min-Max heap contains one node then that node is the maximum node.